wkumari/draft-wkumari-opsawg-sdi/README.md

 8. Acknowledgements

-   The authors wish to thank some folk, including Benoit Claise and Sam Ribeiro.
+   The authors wish to thank some folk, including Benoit Claise, Colin Doyle, Sam Ribeiro, and Sean Turner.

 9. References